Phase Pages

 School Council Event – PJ Day Friday 23rd May

-The School Council have been working incredibly hard all year, gathering pupils’ views and deciding on the most effective way of supporting the school as a whole.
-They have organised a PJ fundraising event for Friday 23rd May (the last day before the Summer half term holiday).
-The children are welcome to wear their pyjamas (or other non-uniform if they would prefer).
+The School Council have been worked incredibly hard all year, gathering pupils’ views and deciding on the most effective way of supporting the school as a whole.
+They enen organised a PJ fundraising event in May when the children were welcome to wear their pyjamas (or other non-uniform if they would prefer).
+School Council asked those that were able to donate £1 – the money raised will be used towards outdoor equipment and mirrors for the KS2 bathrooms.
+Thank you for your support!

 Smart School Council